AdaCore/spark2014/lrm/source/packages.rst

    ``initialization_item`` of an Initializes aspect (see :ref:`initializes_aspect`).

-.. todo:: Refinment of volatile state

-.. todo:: Consider more than just simple Volatile Inputs and Outputs;
+.. todo:: Consider more than just simple External Inputs and Outputs;
-          Latched outputs, In_Out volatiles, etc.
+          Latched outputs, In_Out Externals, etc.
           To be completed in the Milestone 4 version of this document.